The goals of the Professional Development Grant program (PDG) of the Bloomington Staff Council (BSC) are to:

 Each grant awardee will provide:

-- Digital photograph for inclusion on the BPC PDG web page.
+- Digital photograph for inclusion on the BSC PDG web page.

-- Presentation or 1 page maximum essay/letter/journal response to the professional development activity to later be shared with the council and/or inclusion on the BPC PDG website.
+- Presentation or 1 page maximum essay/letter/journal response to the professional development activity to later be shared with the council and/or inclusion on the BSC PDG website.